DjangoGirlsSeoul/msopencamptutorial/README.md

 ## Step 5
 	a.
 Django Admin - Add your model to admin.py
 	b.
 Create Superuser and test your model from admin interface

+## Step 6 (Deploy)
+	a.
+Create a free account on PythonAnywhere.com and pulling our code there